 If you are looking for refund information, then our Disney World Closure guide and our Disneyland Closure guide share more info about how to get refunds, how to reschedule your vacation and any other FAQs you might have.

-One thing to keep in mind is that this whole situation is still up in the air and we don’t know how long it’s going to last.
 With an unsure situation, there are many questions.
-If you aren’t able to find what you are looking for now, try to be patient as more news continues to come out in the coming days and weeks.
+If you aren’t able to find what you are looking for now, try to be patient as more news continues to come out in the coming weeks and months.
 We’ll be sharing that with you as it does.

 To make it easier to get the updates, don’t forget to sign up for our FREE Weekly E-Mail Newsletter.
 There we will bring you the latest info on the Disneyland Paris closure and anything you need to know about it.
 You can sign up here: Join our E-Mail Newsletter